rdo-infra/weirdo/README.rst

 Where can I find the WeIRDO CI Jobs ?
 -------------------------------------
-All RDO CI jobs are publicly available and WeIRDO is no exception.
+All RDO CI jobs are publicly available and the ones from WeIRDO are no exception.

 You can find the jobs on https://ci.centos.org/view/rdo/ under the label WeIRDO.